 Excerpted from “Those Who Are to Be Made Perfect Must Undergo Refinement” in The Word Appears in the Flesh

 Everything that God does is necessary and possessed of extraordinary significance, for all that He does in man concerns His management and the salvation of mankind.
 Naturally, the work that God did in Job is no different, even though Job was perfect and upright in the eyes of God.
 In other words, regardless of what God does or the means by which He does it, regardless of the cost, regardless of His objective, the purpose of His actions does not change.
-His purpose is to work God’s words into man, as well as God’s requirements and will for man; in other words, it is to work into man all that God believes to be positive in accordance with His steps, enabling man to understand God’s heart and comprehend God’s substance, and allowing man to obey God’s sovereignty and arrangements, thus allowing man to attain fear of God and shunning of evil—all of this is one aspect of God’s purpose in all He does.
+His purpose is to work God’s words into man, as well as God’s requirements and will for man; in other words, it is to work into man all that God believes to be positive in accordance with His steps, enabling man to understand God’s heart and comprehend God’s essence, and allowing man to obey God’s sovereignty and arrangements, thus allowing man to attain fear of God and shunning of evil—all of this is one aspect of God’s purpose in all He does.
 The other aspect is that, because Satan is the foil and service object in God’s work, man is often given to Satan; this is the means God uses to allow people to see in Satan’s temptations and attacks the wickedness, ugliness, and contemptibility of Satan, thus causing people to hate Satan and be able to know and recognize that which is negative.
 This process allows them to gradually free themselves from Satan’s control and accusations, interference, and attacks—until, thanks to God’s words, their knowledge and obedience of God, and their faith in God and fear of Him, they triumph over the attacks and accusations of Satan; only then will they have been completely delivered from the domain of Satan.
 People’s deliverance means that Satan has been defeated, it means that they are no longer the food in Satan’s mouth—instead of swallowing them, Satan has relinquished them.
 This is because such people are upright, because they have faith, obedience, and fear toward God, and because they completely break with Satan.
 They bring shame upon Satan, they make a coward of Satan, and they utterly defeat Satan.
 Their conviction in following God, and obedience to and fear of God defeat Satan, and make Satan completely give them up.
 Only people such as this have truly been gained by God, and it is this which is God’s ultimate objective in saving man.
 If they wish to be saved, and wish to be completely gained by God, then all those who follow God must face temptations and attacks both great and small from Satan.
 Those who emerge from these temptations and attacks and are able to fully defeat Satan are those who have been saved by God.
 This is to say, those who have been saved unto God are those who have undergone God’s trials, and who have been tempted and attacked by Satan an untold number of times.
 Those who have been saved unto God understand God’s will and requirements, and are able to acquiesce to God’s sovereignty and arrangements, and they do not forsake the way of fearing God and shunning evil amid Satan’s temptations.
 Those who are saved unto God possess honesty, they are kindhearted, they differentiate between love and hate, they have a sense of justice and are rational, and they are able to care for God and treasure all that is of God.
 Such people are not bound, spied upon, accused, or abused by Satan; they are completely free, they have been completely liberated and released.
 Job was just such a man of freedom, and this is precisely the significance of why God had handed him over to Satan.